bugsbrog/bugsbrog/README.md

 <h1 align="center">Hi 👋🏻, I'm Hannah</h1>
 <h3 align="center">A passionate Full-Stack Developer from Wyoming</h3>

 I am a music lover turned Full Stack Web Development student at Bloom Institute of Technology.
 My love for music started when I was very small.
 I remember starting piano lessons in 3rd grade and my passion for music has grown.
-After learning all I could understand and achieving so much in music, I made the decision to finish piano lessons in May of 2021 and take a big leap into the Customer Service Industry.
+After learning all I could understand and achieving so much in music, I made the decision to finish piano lessons in May of 2021 and take a giant leap into the Customer Service Industry.

 My career goal is to work as a Front End Web Developer in a remote environment with a company that is right for me.
-If you take an opportunity to hire me, it will be worth it because I am a very driven person who works well in picking up new tasks and assignments.
+If you take the opportunity to hire me, it will be worth it because I am a very driven person who quickly picks up new tasks and assignments.

 Motto